Millennium Coastal Path

 North Dock Discovery Centre Llanelli to Burry Port Harbour (7 mile return trip)

 At North Dock, you can enjoy Llanelli beach and fine views of the estuary and across to the North Gower Coast including Whitford Burrows and its historic cast iron lighthouse.
-The Discovery Centre itself includes tourist information, ice-cream kiosk, café/restaurant, toilets and cycle hire.
+St. Elli's Bay Bistro & Brasserie at the Discovery Centre includes an ice-cream kiosk, café/restaurant and toilets.
 The amazing promenade gives access to the beach and includes spectacular viewpoints and many features and sculptures along the way.

 The route follows the promenade for ½ mile then climbs over the landscaped railway landbridge up to the Needle Sculpture vantage point with fantastic views of the estuary and Gower and (behind you) to Sandy Water Park (where it connects to Llanelli town centre and the Swiss Valley Cycleway).
 The picturesque lake provides seating and lakeside places for feeding the ducks and swans and leads to the Sandpiper pub/restaurant on the opposite side.